 This particular attack shows us that what many claim is malware is a problem only for Windows does not seem to be true, as it was a decade ago.

-The reality is that any computing system that provides significant work or hosts significant will be a target.
+The reality is that any computer system that provides important work or hosts important data will be targeted.
 Linux is increasingly the foundation of many different business systems and huge parts of the cloud.
-Although there are relatively few threats targeting Linux, it won't stay that way.
+Although there are relatively few threats targeting Linux, it will not remain so.

 None of the above calls into question the quality of Linux embedded security, which many argue is stronger because of the open source nature it uses.
 In fact, in this case, the Russian malware only worked on relatively old versions of the Linux kernel.